-The corner of 10th and A in Manhattan’s East Village is hardly the place one would expect to find a beautiful piece of medical history, but tucked in the back corner of the Obscura antique shop was a piece history and part of an anatomical revolution.
+The corner of 10th and A in Manhattan’s East Village is hardly the place one would expect to find a beautiful piece of medical history, but tucked in the back corner of Obscura Antiques and Oddities is a piece of history and part of an anatomical revolution.

 The early 1800’s were a frustrating time to be a medical student.
 Corpses were difficult to obtain, illegal to dissect, and without refrigeration one had to work fast before the corpse began to decompose.
 Wax anatomical models were available for study but they were expensive, fragile, and by no means meant to be handled by mere medical students.
 What the medical world needed was cheap, durable anatomy models.

-Besides the anatomical model Obscura is a fantastic and charming store, and contains an astonishing variety of medical antiques, turn-of-the-century taxidermy, “memorial photographs, medical art prints, taxedermied pets, shadow boxes, fraternal organization memorabilia, prosthetic limbs, victorian mourning jewelry, magic lantern slides, collections of pinned insects, funeraral ephemera, stereoscopopic cards, carnival castoffs, two headed fetal pigs, a jar of worms, corsets, top hats, glass fronted cabinets, victorian vitrines” and many other delightful odds and ends.
-Despite including the Sedarises and Chloë Sevigny as clients, the owners are friendly, knowledgeable and enthusiastic about the curiosities they sell.
+Obscura is a fantastic and charming store containing an astonishing variety of medical antiques, turn-of-the-century taxidermy, “memorial photographs, medical art prints, taxidermied pets, shadow boxes, fraternal organization memorabilia, prosthetic limbs, Victorian mourning jewelry, magic lantern slides, collections of pinned insects, funereal ephemera, stereoscopic cards, carnival castoffs, two-headed fetal pigs, a jar of worms, corsets, top hats, glass-fronted cabinets, Victorian vitrines,” and many other delightful odds and ends.
+The owners are friendly, knowledgeable, and enthusiastic about the curiosities they sell.

 Update as of December 2019: After 20 years, this East Village staple will be closing its doors by February 2020.